Polarised Lenses – The Most Effective Way to Reduce UV Radiation

 maui-jim-prescription-sunglasses-1-1200x640.jpeg

-Polarised lenses have been available for decades but over time much research has been undertaken to assess the ocular benefits of polarised lenses.
+Polarised lenses have been available for decades, but much research has been undertaken to assess their ocular benefits over time.

 But what are Polarised Lenses?

-Light rays travel in all directions but when light rays reflect from a surface the light rays tend to be strongest in the horizontal, vertical or diagonal.
-Polarised lenses, unlike a standard tint, are laminated with millions of parallel rows of tiny iodine crystals or dichroic dyes which are minute vertical stripes that only allow vertically angled light to enter the eye.
-Glare is therefore eliminated because the horizontal and diagonal light waves cannot bypass the vertical filter.
-Polarisation blocks as much as 50% of the light passing through a lens to the eye and although the eye looking through the lens can still see clearly it reduces the brightness and glare of light and associated reflections.
+Light rays travel in all directions, but when light rays reflect from a surface, the light rays tend to be strongest in the horizontal, vertical or diagonal.
+Unlike a standard tint, polarised lenses are laminated with millions of parallel rows of tiny iodine crystals or dichroic dyes, which are minute vertical stripes that only allow vertically angled light to enter the eye.
+Glare is, therefore, eliminated because the horizontal and diagonal light waves cannot bypass the vertical filter.
+Polarisation blocks as much as 50% of the light passing through a lens to the eye, and although the eye looking through the lens can still see clearly, it reduces the brightness and glare of light and associated reflections.

-Sunglasses and camera lenses are often polarised to reduce glare from surfaces, such as light reflecting from the surface of a lake or the bonnet of a car.
-Importantly, most polarised lenses block UV-a and UV-b radiation and some even UV-c.
+Sunglasses and camera lenses are often polarised to reduce surface glare, such as light reflecting from a lake's surface or a car's bonnet.
+Notably, most polarised lenses block UV-a and UV-b radiation, and some even block UV-c.

-Because the polarising stripes reduce the amount of light entering the eye, these lenses should not be used at night or in other situations where clear lenses are required.
+Because the polarising stripes reduce the light entering the eye, these lenses should not be used at night or in other situations requiring clear lenses.
 Polarised lenses can cause distortions in the way wearers see liquid crystal displays (LCDs), rendering some cell phone screens, clocks, and other displays unreadable.
-Pilots should not use polarised glasses because they can make flight instruments difficult to read and other objects in the sky — including other aeroplanes — less visible.
+Pilots should not use polarised glasses because they can make flight instruments challenging to read and other objects in the sky — including other aeroplanes — less visible.

 Maui Jim Sunglasses

-Drawing on my own experience I have been wearing polarised sunglasses for about 15 years, and quite frankly I’ll never wear anything else.
-Reading a book in the sun is comfortable and rather than scrunching up my eyes to reduce glare I can be contented and read for longer with the polarised lens.
+Drawing on my own experience, I have been wearing polarised sunglasses for about 15 years, and quite frankly, I’ll never wear anything else.
+Reading a book in the sun is comfortable, and rather than scrunching up my eyes to reduce glare, I can be contented and read for longer with the polarised lenses.

-We now stock Maui Jim sunglasses available as prescription and non-prescription sunglasses but also as an off the shelf bifocal reader.
-There are many styles, shapes and lens colours to suit every wearer; the golfer, the sailor, the cyclist, the walker or for just looking fabulous having a long summer lunch outside or reading by the pool.
-Have a look at their website: Maui Jim.
+We now stock Maui Jim sunglasses, available as prescription and non-prescription sunglasses and as off-the-shelf bifocal readers.
+There are many styles, shapes, and lens colours to suit every wearer: the golfer, the sailor, the cyclist, the walker, or just for looking fabulous having a long summer lunch outside or reading by the pool.

-Alternatively, Varilux lenses by Essilor are also available in more complex prescriptions in a range of polarised colours.
+Essilor's Varilux lenses are available in more complex prescriptions in various polarised colours.

-If you have any queries about the options available to you, or would like to view the collection, please contact the East Grinstead practice to book a no-obligation dispensing appointment with Nicola or Annie
+If you have any questions about the options available to you or would like to view the collection, don't hesitate to contact the East Grinstead practice to book a no-obligation dispensing appointment with Nicola or Annie.

 Previous